Mask Paint

 Global

-How painted strokes combine with input image alpha
+How painted strokes combine with the input alpha or mask

 Usage Tips